 - He nearly lost $5,000 in Las Vegas.
 (Here, we don't know how much he lost.
 He might have lost nothing at all.)

 - One morning I shot an elephant in my pyjamas.
-How he got into my pyjamas I'll never know.
-(Writer and comedian Groucho Marx) (This is not a misplaced modifier because the elephant was actually in his pyjamas.)
+How he got into my pajamas I'll never know.
+(Groucho Marx)

 Types of Misplaced ModifiersThere are three types of misplaced modifiers:

 - He only eats ice-cream.